theo-armour/pages/00-journal/2023-10-17-website-essentials.md

 ## Links in the Content

-"A webapage without links is like a room without windows" :- Theo Armour
+"A webpage without links is like a room without windows" :- Theo Armour

 If a webpage is interesting how do I continue the engagement that I have with the content on tht specific page?
 Answer: this is not an issue if the page includes links to other resources.